• Campus de Campolide

 Her academic research focuses on sexual and gender-based violence (SGBV) cases in the country of asylum from an intersectional standpoint.

-Tatiana has a strong background in migration and gender issues and qualitative methods.
+Tatiana has a strong background in migration studies, gender issues and qualitative methods, intersectional legal impact, vulnerability theory and legal tensions.
 From 2017 until 2019, she has done fieldwork in Greece, Israel, and Uganda on SGBV targeting refugee and asylum-seeking women.

 To conduct her PhD research, Tatiana was the recipient of FCT scholarship; FCT studentship; and Fulbright Grant.